 All pupils with special educational needs play a full part in the daily life of the school and are encouraged to join in all activities.

 Special arrangements may be necessary at:

-- mealtimes
+- mealtimes,

-- recreational times
+- recreational times,

-- PE and swimming lessons
+- P.E. and swimming lessons,

-- extra-curricular activities and school visits
+- extra-curricular activities and school visits.

-- Playtimes and lunchtimes
+- Playtimes and lunchtimes.

-Support staff and parent helpers may be used to support children in the above activities.
+Support staff and parent helpers may be used for the above activities.

 PARTNERSHIPS